Bilingual education by country or region: Australia

 Bilingual education in Australia may be divided into three different types, or target audiences, each having somewhat different purposes: Aboriginal and Torres Strait Islander peoples; immigrant groups; and English speakers looking to add another language to their education.
 The first two are interested in language maintenance and language revitalisation for ensuing generations.
+Some schools teach bilingual programs that cater to children speaking languages other than English.
+Bilingual education for Indigenous (Aboriginal and Torres Strait Islander) students, however, has only received intermittent official backing.